curtislarson/mdx-blog/README.md

 - [ ] Configurable layout
 - [ ] Deploy with real blog
 - [ ] Cache build files to avoid rebuilds
+- [ ] On demand render with server
 - [ ] is `compile` then `run` better than `evaluate`?

 ### Support importing mdx components from other mdx components